-ArtPark - A creative blend of community gardens, orchard, and stunning desertscape, ArtPark is the outdoor portion of the Borrego Art Institute campus that’s bound to inspire you!
+ArtPark - A creative blend of community gardens, orchard, and stunning desertscape, ArtPark is the outdoor portion of the Borrego Art Institute campus and it's bound to inspire you!
 Here you can get hands-on education on creating a sustainable and ecofriendly environment, take a healthy eating stroll and enjoy the serenity of an ever-changing desert garden.
 Fresh, seasonal produce is available throughout the year and visitors are always welcome!

 Neon Art by Mike Horton